8 Feng Shui Tips to Improve Your Home and Life

 6. Enhance positive energy.

-In our living area — we can enhance positive energy flow by placing our furniture in a way that encourages easy communication and getting together.
-We can make sure our living rooms invite this positive energy by placing them in around placement.
+In our living area — we can enhance positive energy flow by placing our furniture in a way that encourages accessible communication and getting together.
+We can make sure our living rooms invite this positive energy by placing them around placement.

 Feng Shui practitioners often recommend avoiding sharp corners or furniture with sharp edges.
-For chi, when the energy flow hits a sharp edge it bounces sharply and can become a blunt energy that could act as a negative force in our home.
+For chi, when the energy flow hits a sharp edge, it bounces sharply and can become a blunt energy that could act as an opposing force in our home.
 We can compensate for this by placing plants or other round furniture to soften the flow of chi.

 Placing plants or flowers will encourage health in our living rooms.
-We can place plants around corners of our homes to soften the edges and create a more nourishing flow of chi in our living rooms.
+We can place plants around corners of our homes to soften the edges and create a healthy flow of chi in our living rooms.

-We should also remember to light dark corners in our living room and throughout our homes.
-Our home should invite more natural light, by ensuring our windows let in the sun.
-If that is not possible, we can also add extra soft lights to enhance the environment.
+We should also remember to light dark corners in our living rooms and homes.
+Our home should invite more natural light by ensuring our windows let in the sun.
+If that is not possible, we can add extra soft lights to enhance the environment.
 A well-lit home invites clarity and ‘freeness’.

 7. Love, rest, and rejuvenation.

-In Feng Shui, the bedroom is the place where we rest after a long day.
+In Feng Shui, the bedroom is where we rest after a long day.
 We enter our dream state and reconnect with the universe.
-It is important that our bedroom should have a calming and relaxing energy.
+It is essential that our bedroom should have a calming and relaxing energy.
 It is the energy of earthiness and airiness.
-It is important we free our bedroom from energies that are flowing too fast.
+It is crucial we free our bedroom from energy that is flowing too fast.

 In that sense, we should keep away mirrors in our bedrooms.
 Mirrors often amplify chi.
-We should also ensure that our bedroom is well lit during the day and dark at night.
-Our bodies natural state is to relax and sleep in the darkness.
+We should also ensure that our bedroom is well-lit during the day and dark at night.
+Our body’s natural state is to relax and sleep in the darkness.
 Having a great heavy curtain that blocks light will help keep us rejuvenated and help us enter the dream state quickly.